-With Pokémon Sword and Shield releasing on the Nintendo Switch recently, the Pokémon TCG is back in the spotlight once again - if it ever left, that is.
+With Pokémon Brilliant Diamond and Shining Pearl releasing on the Nintendo Switch, the Pokémon TCG is back in the spotlight once again - if it ever left, that is.
 This beginner's guide will get you started with learning how to play the Pokémon Trading Card Game, from picking up the basic rules of attacking and status effects to getting to grips with how evolutions work.

-Whether you’ve just discovered the Pokémon series for the first time, rediscovered it through the latest video games or Pokémon Go, or have been a fan since Red and Blue (or Green) landed on the original Game Boy, now is the perfect time to take up the almost 30-year-old series’ tabletop counterpart and learn how to play the Pokémon Trading Card Game.
-Even better, if you already know the basics of how Pokémon battles work, you'll find it very easy to jump into the world of Pokémon cards.
+Whether you’ve just discovered the Pokémon series for the first time, rediscovered it through the latest video games, or have been a fan since Red and Blue landed on the Game Boy, now is the perfect time to take up the almost 30-year-old series’ tabletop counterpart and learn how to play the Pokémon Trading Card Game.
+In fact, there's no better time for veteran players too - the Pokémon company is re-releasing a set of classic vintage cards!
+The Celebrations is available now, and will give players a healthy bout of nostalgia.
+You'll find it very easy to jump back into the world of Pokémon cards with these familiar faces by your side!

 One of the reasons the Pokémon Trading Card Game has remained so popular over its lifespan is thanks to its ability to keep all the familiar aspects of the video games involved, without having to tone it down.
 Evolutions, shinies, trainers, battles, status ailments: anything you know from Pokémon, be it the animated TV show or the video games, has found a way and place in the trading card game.